 Medically reviewed by Martha Wadleigh, MD

-Leukemia is usually diagnosed after a blood test shows an abnormally high count of white blood cells.
+Leukemia is usually diagnosed after a blood test shows an abnormality in blood counts.
 To confirm the diagnosis and determine which type of the disease an individual has, doctors use a needle to withdraw a small amount of bone marrow and test it for leukemic cells, DNA alterations, and chromosomal changes.

 The treatment for leukemia, whether lymphocytic or myelogenous, depends on whether the disease is acute or chronic, the stage at which it is diagnosed, as well as a patient’s age, overall health, and general fitness.

 The standard treatment options for adult acute lymphocytic leukemia (ALL) include chemotherapy, radiation therapy, stem cell transplant targeted therapy (directed against specific abnormal proteins in the cancer cells), and CAR T-cell therapy.

 For adult CLL, they include chemotherapy, radiation therapy, and targeted therapy (stem cell transplants and immune system-based treatments are being tested in clinical trials).

 The standard options for adult AML include chemotherapy alone or followed by a stem cell transplant once a patient is in remission.
 (Targeted therapies for the disease are now being studied in clinical trials.)

 The first-line treatment for adult chronic myelogenous leukemia (CML) includes targeted drugs, such as imatinib, that attack an abnormal protein in the leukemia cells.